Jason Moore (wide receiver): Professional career

+Los Angeles Chargers

 Moore signed with the Los Angeles Chargers as an undrafted free agent on April 27, 2019.
 Moore was waived at the end of training camp, but re-signed to the team's practice squad the following day on September 1, 2019.
-The Chargers promoted Moore to the active roster on October 12, 2019 and he made his NFL debut the following day against the Pittsburgh Steelers, catching two passes for 43 yards.
+The Chargers promoted Moore to the active roster on October 12, 2019, and he made his NFL debut the following day against the Pittsburgh Steelers, catching two passes for 43 yards.

 Moore was waived by the Chargers on October 24, 2020, and re-signed to the practice squad four days later.
 He was elevated to the active roster on October 31 for the team's week 8 game against the Denver Broncos, and reverted to the practice squad after the game.
 He signed a reserve/future contract with the Chargers on January 5, 2021.

 On August 31, 2021, Moore was waived by the Chargers and re-signed to the practice squad the next day.
 He was elevated to the main roster for their week 16 game against the Houston Texans after receivers Mike Williams, Jalen Guyton and Andre Roberts were all placed on the COVID-19 reserve list.
 He signed a reserve/future contract with the Chargers on January 11, 2022.

 On August 30, 2022, Moore was waived by the Chargers and signed to the practice squad the next day.
 He was promoted to the active roster on September 28.
 He was waived on December 17 and re-signed to the practice squad.

+Detroit Lions

+On August 18, 2023, Moore signed with the Detroit Lions.
+On August 27, 2023, Moore was released.